raabrp/nrlmsise00/readme.md

 [NWRA](https://spawx.nwra.com/spawx/env_latest.html) for current 10.7cm solar
 flux and geomagnetic activity.

-# Notes
+# Tests

 Sample output given by the C and Fortran sources was successfully recreated.
 Running `nrlmsise00.py` and comparing against `ref_output.txt` (copied from the C source) should demonstrate this.
-I could not tell how the input to test 17 differed from test 16, so this test has been omitted.
+I could not tell how the input to test 17 differed from test 16 by inspecting the c source, so this test has been omitted.